amplitude/Amplitude-Android/README.md

     }
     Amplitude.setGlobalUserProperties(globalProperties);

-# Campaign Tracking #

-Set up links for each of your campaigns on the campaigns tab at https://amplitude.com.

-To track installs from each campaign source in your app, call `initialize()` with an extra boolean argument to turn on campaign tracking:

-    Amplitude.initialize(this, "YOUR_API_KEY_HERE", true);

-If you are not using analytics, and only want campaign tracking, call `enableCampaignTracking()` instead of `initialize()` in the `onCreate()` of your main activity:

-    Amplitude.enableCampaignTracking(this, "YOUR_API_KEY_HERE")

-You can retrieve the campaign information associated with a user by calling `getCampaignInformation()` after you've called `initialize()` or `enableCampaignTracking()`:

-    Amplitude.getCampaignInformation();

-If the SDK has successfully contacted our servers and saved the result, the "tracked" key in the returned JSONObject will be set to true.
-You can then get the details of the campaign from the fields of the returned JSONObject.
-If the SDK has not contacted our servers yet, all fields will be empty and "tracked" will be set to false.
-Only fields set in links you create will be set in the returned JSONObject.
-For example, if you set "campaign" in the link, but do not set "source", "medium", "term", or "content", only the "campaign" field will be present in the returned JSONObject.

 # Tracking Revenue #

 To track revenue from a user, call `logRevenue()` each time a user generates revenue.
 For example: